 - rel = “prev”: Content rel = “prev” in pagination.

-- First, check out the indexability status column and see if your page is indexable.
-If it is not, find out why.
-When you are aware of this situation, it’s okay.
-But it is often the case that you are not and someone unknowingly made the URL non-indexable.
-Unfortunately, it happens very often within the IT department.
+- First, have a look at the indexability status column and see if your page is indexable.
+If not, find out why.
+If you are aware of this situation, it’s all fine.
+However, it is often the case that you are not aware of it and that someone has unknowingly made the URL non-indexable.
+Unfortunately, this often happens in web dev departments.

-- You can also see in robots.txt whether the page is blocked for search engines or not.
-Or you can review the Meta robots column where are the tags as index, noindex, follow, nofollow.
-Noindex means a non-indexable page.
-If this is a situation that happened by mistake, change the noindex attribute to index or delete the URL from robots.txt.
+- You can also check your robots.txt to see if the page is blocked for search engines or not.
+Or you can check the meta robots column, where there are tags like index, noindex, follow, nofollow.
+Noindex means that the page is not indexable.
+If this is an accidental situation, change the noindex attribute to index or delete the URL from robots.txt.

-- If you don’t have a large or very complicated site, we don’t recommend to experiment with index and no index.
-Try to have each URL indexable, unless you have a very good reason to do the opposite.
+- Unless you have a large or very complicated site, we don’t recommend experimenting with index and noindex.
+Try to make every URL indexable, unless you have a very good reason to do the opposite.

-- If you have URLs on the web that you don’t want to index and Marketing Miner discovered these URLs in your sitemap, it is good to clean your sitemap.
-It should not contain URL’s that you don’t want to have in the search index.
+- If you have URLs on the web that you don’t want to index, and Marketing Miner has found these URLs in your sitemap, it’s a good idea to clean up your sitemap.
+It should not contain any URLs that you don’t want to have in the search index.